KnowPulse-KnowledgeBase/Breeding-Crosses-Search/_episodes/01-breeding-cross-search.md

 ---
-title: "Parents finding for a known germplasm "
+title: "Finding parents for a known germplasm "
 teaching: 8
 exercises: 8
 questions: